 -Markers (dry-erase if using a dry erase board)

-1. Download and print our rhyming words activity printable.
+1. Access and print our rhyming words activity printable (enter your email address to have it emailed to you).

 2. Glue the pictures to a piece of butcher paper (or attach them to a dry erase board).
 Make sure that one rhyming word is on the top row and its rhyming partner is on the bottom.